garcia-ho/RMST_Code/README.md

 ****
 ### Robustness
 The following graph shows the robustness of three methods when the real hazard ratio drift away from the assumed HR = 0.667.
-We conduct the same critical value calculated by $H1:\ \frac{\lambda_E}{\lambda_C} = 0.67$ on other data generated under different hazard ratio.
+We conduct the same critical value calculated by $H1:\ \lambda_E/\lambda_C = 0.67$ on other data generated under different hazard ratio.
 The change of Power and PET1 is shown below(The PET0 and type I error should be consistant across different HR).
+The robustness of our method is competitive compared with log-rank test.

 ![Robustness under HR](figures/Robustness/diff_HR_PH.png)